-- ➤ In 2009, the Trade Account deteriorated again in 1st Quarter, but the Services account started reducing further, which pushed the Current Account Deficit to R164bn (q.a). - ➤ Then, in both the 2nd and 3rd Quarter, the Trade Account recorded a surpluses of R12.4 and R21.2 bn (q.a.) respectively the first in over 5 years!
+In 2009, the Trade Account deteriorated again in 1st Quarter, but the Services account deficit reduced slightly further, which pushed the Current Account Deficit to R158bn (q.a).

+Then, in the next 3 Quarters of 2009 (highlighted), the Trade Account recorded surpluses - the first in over 5 years!
 We believe this can be attributed to the following: